ICB-DCM/parPE/doc/snakemake_workflow.md

 ### An example

-If parPE was build with examples, this workflow can be run after adapting some paths in the example config file. `petab.root` needs to be adapted to reflect your parPE build directory, and probably you want to change the output directories as well.
+If parPE was built with examples, this workflow can be run after adapting some paths in the example config file. `petab.root` needs to be adapted to reflect your parPE build directory, and probably you want to change the output directories as well.
 The documented schema for this configuration file is provided in `snakemake/config.schema.yaml`.

-After that you can run the full pipeline with:
+After that you can run the full workflow with:

     cd snakemake
     snakemake --configfile parpe_optimize_petab_steadystate.yaml -- postprocess

-This generate C++ code of the model, build model specific binaries for parameter estimation, run parameters, and process the results.
+This generates C++ code of the model, builds model specific binaries for parameter estimation, runs parameter estimation, and processes the results.
 After successful completion, you should see a file `test.png` in your working directory showing the optimization trajectory (as well as other files, once this gets extended).

-The different snakemake targets are explained in the Snakefile and can be accessed using `snakemake --list` from the directory in which the Snakefile is located.
+The different snakemake targets are explained in the Snakefile and can be accessed using `snakemake --list` from the directory in which the `Snakefile` is located.

 To use this workflow with a different PEtab problem, you should only need to